-The majority of IRA funds are invested in traditional equity-type investments such as stocks, mutual funds, and Exchange Traded Funds (ETFs).
-However, the 2008 financial crisis helped publicize and popularize the Self-Directed IRA as a viable investment strategy for retirement accounts.
+As you may know, individuals often invest their IRA funds in traditional equity-type investments, such as stocks and Exchange Traded Funds (ETFs).
+However, after the 2008 financial crisis, the Self-Directed IRA became more popular.
+Many began to consider it as a viable investment strategy.

-Actually, the Internal Revenue Code (IRC) does not describe what a Self-Directed IRA can invest in, only what it cannot invest in.
+The Internal Revenue Code (IRC) does not describe what a Self-Directed IRA can invest in, only what it cannot invest in.
 IRC Sections 408 and 4975 prohibit disqualified persons from engaging in certain types of transactions.
-The purpose of these rules is to encourage the use of IRAs for accumulation of retirement savings and to prohibit those in control of IRAs from taking advantage of the tax benefits for their personal account.
+The purpose of these rules is to encourage the accumulation of retirement savings.
+It also prohibits those in control of IRAs from taking advantage of the tax benefits for their personal use.

-Essentially there are three different types of Self-Directed IRAs, each providing the IRA holder with different levels of investment and control options:
+Essentially, there are three different types of Self-Directed IRAs.
+Each provide the IRA holder with different levels of investment and control options:

 - Traditional financial institution Self-Directed IRA

 The most popular Self-Directed IRA account comes through financial institutions.
 The reason they’re so popular is because major financial institutions offer them.
 Of course, you’re certainly familiar with Bank of America, Wells Fargo, Fidelity and Vanguard.
 With this type of Self-Directed IRA, you can make IRA investments these financial institutions – but no other investment.
 These include financial related investments, such as stocks, mutual funds, and ETFs.
 Even though people refer to these IRA accounts as “Self-Directed,” they are very limiting.
 IRA investors cannot make non-traditional investments.

 Why do financial institutions limit the investment options?